-Applications to undertake a PhD in Physiology are welcome at any time.
+Whilst applications to undertake a PhD are welcome at any time, applications for our Departmental Scholarship round close on Monday 4 September 2017.
 Candidates can be of any nationality and must have attained an excellent degree (minimum of four years study) in biomedical science or closely related subject.
 Applicants must apply to the Department of Physiology as follows:

 For further information on research in the Department, see our 'Research' page.

 See our Postgraduate Handbook for Prospective Thesis students for further information.

 A list of PhD projects available in the Department of Physiology for 2017-2018 is below.

 The following projects are available in the Cardiovascular & Respiratory Physiology group: